Suficio/greedy-correlation-clustering/README.md

 ![Example clustering](https://github.com/CheezBarger/correlation-clustering/blob/master/examples/example_clustering.png)

 This is an example implementation of correlation clustering through greedy VOTE and Best One Element Move (LOCALSEARCH) as provided by Elsner and Schudy (2009) and Gionis et al. (2007).
+The implementation is intended to cluster geographical areas based on Pearson's correlation between two pixels.

 `[1] Elsner, M. and Schudy, W., “Bounding and Comparing Methods for Correlation Clustering Beyond ILP”, Proceedings ofthe NAACL HLT Workshop on Integer Linear Programming for Natural Language Processing, 2009`